 “The products we procure for polymerase chain reaction molecular testing are easy to use and compatible with laboratory instruments already used in these countries.
 The test kits used for COVID-19 testing are based on existing technologies, and laboratory workers are familiar with the product functions,” he explains.

-- Map the current products available for COVID-19 testing.
+- Mapping the current products available for COVID-19 testing.

-- Understand production capacity and manufacturing locations as well as raw material supply.
+- Understanding production capacity and manufacturing locations as well as raw material supply.

-- Grasp suppliers’ priorities in managing supply and demand.
+- Grasping suppliers’ priorities in managing supply and demand.

-- Understand the factors that influence product pricing.
+- Understanding the factors that influence product pricing.

-- Research the suitability of products for specific markets.
+- Researching the suitability of products for specific markets.

 People, processes and systems: agility in uncertain times

-Secondly, PFSCM also started recruiting product and emergency response experts to support its COVID-19 procurement and logistics activities.
+Secondly, PFSCM also started recruiting product and emergency response experts to head up its COVID-19 procurement and logistics activities.
 The COVID-19 specialists established new processes for procuring and moving new diagnostics products under emergency conditions.
 This entails fast-tracking normal processes to achieve quicker results.